Owl1y/awesome-datahoarding/README.md

 - [Hard Drives](https://www.techradar.com/news/10-best-internal-desktop-and-laptop-hard-disk-drives-2016) for your NAS

-- For those looking at making your own server instead of a prebuilt NAS the homelab subreddit has good [hardware](https://old.reddit.com/r/homelab/wiki/hardware) guides
+- For those looking at making your own server instead of a pre-built NAS the home-lab subreddit has good [hardware](https://old.reddit.com/r/homelab/wiki/hardware) guides

   - their buyer [guide](https://old.reddit.com/r/homelab/wiki/buyingguide)
 ---